-6 Life Lessons Learned from the Sex Abuse Scandal
+6 Life Lessons Learned From the Sex Abuse Scandal

 Amid all of this, though, is a set of life lessons that applies to all of us.
 Here are six lessons from the scandal that we must never forget:

 1. Abuse of authority and power creates a deep disdain and bitterness that spans generations.
 Rarely a week goes by when I don’t have a discussion with a parent in session about how decisions they make (consciously or unconsciously) for their kids are directly related to what they experienced as a child.
 So often, parents have acknowledged that deep-seeded emotions from difficult childhood experiences lead them to act toward their own kids in particular ways, often which they acknowledge are not the best.
-And yet, when someone experiences the wrath of an authoritarian or abusive parent early in life, it creates such a strong emotional experience that even decades later, these emotions are difficult to untangle and moderate in a healthy manner.
-It is one reason why sadly, abused kids are more likely to become abusive parents.
+And yet, when someone experiences the wrath of an authoritarian or abusive parent early in life, it creates such a strong emotional experience that, even decades later, these emotions are difficult to untangle and moderate in a healthy manner.
+It is one reason why, sadly, abused kids are more likely to become abusive parents.
 As our Church is learning, abuse at the hands of a person who we are supposed to revere and trust the most is the worst kind; there is something particularly pernicious and debilitating about taking advantage of someone in a subordinate position.

 2. A lack of transparency regarding actions, especially those that involve others, creates a sense of mistrust that is difficult to dispel.
 Have you ever noticed that when people make up excuses, even about seemingly minor issues, a leakage of trust occurs?
 Human nature is built on the foundation of trust, and transparency is designed to be one of its strongest beams.
 But when transparency gives way to a type of communication shrouded in nebulous, contradictory, confusing responses, the foundation starts to weaken from all sides.
 It’s not that we as human beings and institutions don’t have a right to a certain degree of privacy.
 It’s just that there is a big difference between “making excuses” about various matters and being responsibly honest when an issue exists.
 So often, a lack of transparency is justified as a means of “protecting” another person or entity even while what is actually occurring is more damaging than any admission of truth will ever be.
 When people, families, institutions and even countries don’t acknowledge their challenges and mistakes, and seek to do what is right instead of what appears to keep the peace, then the long-term outcomes only get worse.